About the Kenwood DNX573S

 - built-in Garmin navigation system

-- maps of the United States, Canada, Mexico, Puerto Rico, and U.S. Virgin Islands, plus 6 million points of interest
+- maps of the United States, Canada, and Puerto Rico, plus millions of points of interest

-- optional traffic reports available through INRIX smartphone app 2-year subscription included with purchase (smartphone required)
+- optional traffic reports available through INRIX smartphone app (subscription purchase required)

 - text-to-speech voice prompts announce actual road names at turns